 While using Droid Transfer make sure your phone remains on, and the Transfer Companion app is visible on your phone's screen - don't return to your home-screen or switch to another app.

 Please don't scan the QR code in Droid Transfer when connecting using a USB connection.
 Scanning the QR code is only needed when connecting over Wi-Fi.

 Disable mobile data on your Android device while using Droid Transfer.
 Having mobile data enabled could interfere even with a wired connection.
 Mobile data can be re-enabled after disconnecting from Droid Transfer.

-Some connection issues can also be resolved by restarting your PC after installing Droid Transfer.
+Some connection issues can also be resolved by restarting your PC and Android device and trying again.

 Check you are using the latest version of both Droid transfer AND Transfer Companion.